Chao1155/python-script-utilities/README.md

 # python-script-utilities
-This repo contains several frequently used daily python scripts in my experiments: automatic running a lot of programs, analyze texts, etc.
+This repo contains several frequently used daily scripts in my experiments:

+1. automatic running a lot of programs, analyze texts, etc.
+2. Python, shell, perl scripts etc.
+3. demos and tips for scripting and tool-handling purpose programming.